-Listed below are 12 contaminants detected in Gallatin's drinking water in 2006.
+Listed below are 12 contaminants detected in Gallatin's drinking water in 2007.
 All are below allowed levels.
 Not listed are the hundreds of other contaminants for which we tested, but were not detected.
-The Treatment Technique requirements for Total Organic Carbon were met in 2006.
+The Treatment Technique requirements for Total Organic Carbon were met in 2007.
+Most of the data presented in this table is from testing done between January 1, 2007 and December 31, 2007.
+We monitor for some contaminants less than once per year, for these contaminants, the last sample date is shown in the table.